 Soak the fish tank decorations in the baking soda solution for around 15 minutes while the active ingredient (bicarbonate) helps lift dirt from the surface.
 Rinse thoroughly under running water.

-You can make a baking soda paste for stubborn dirt and dab it directly onto the area you need to clean.
+Alternatively, you can make a baking soda paste for stubborn dirt and dab it directly onto the area you need to clean.

 How To Clean Aquarium Decorations With Vinegar